 The tasks differed in the memory load required for determining which of the pair is the target.
-Task 1 served to familiarize the subjects with all visual patterns.
+Task one served to familiarize the subjects with all visual patterns.
 The subjects simply viewed the stimuli and were asked to press either the left or right button at their own choice while making sure approximately equal numbers of left and right button presses were performed.
-As such, task 1 placed little memory demand on the subject.
-Task 2 involved remembering a single target pattern that appeared on each trial paired with another pattern.
+As such, task one placed little memory demand on the subject.
+Task two involved remembering a single target pattern which appeared on each trial paired with another pattern.
 Subjects pressed the right or left button to indicate whether the target pattern was on the left or the right.
-Task 3 involved remembering multiple targets, each always paired with the same nontarget.
-Task 4 was the most complex.
-In this task, targets were context sensitive in a circular fashion, as in the game rock-paper-scissors.
-The amount of cognitive processing beyond the initial sensory processing increased successively from task 1 to task 4.
+Task three involved remembering multiple targets, each always paired with the same non-target.
+Task four was the most complex.
+In task four, targets were context sensitive in a circular fashion, as in the game rock-paper-scissors.
+The amount of cognitive processing beyond the initial sensory processing increased successively from task one to task four.

-We used data from these complex cognitive tasks to evaluate the capability of SOBI (see section B.1) because of the relatively poor signal-to-noise ratios involved in comparison to sensory activation tasks.
-Specifically, these tasks involved (1) large visual field stimulation without the use of fixation points, (2) incidental somatosensory stimulation as a result of button presses during reaction time tasks, and (3) highly variable button press responses (because precisely what form of the thumb movement should be made, how the mouse was held, and where the hands rest were not specified).
+We used data from these complex cognitive tasks to evaluate the capability of SOBI (see Appendix B.1) because of the relatively poor signal-to-noise ratios involved in comparison to sensory activation tasks.
+Specifically, these tasks involved (1) large visual field stimulation without the use of fixation points, (2) incidental somatosensory stimulation as a result of button presses during reaction time tasks, and (3) highly variable button press responses because precisely what form of the thumb movement should be, how the mouse was held, and where the hands rest were not specified.
 These sources of variability in visual and somatosensory activation can lead to poor signal-to-noise ratios in the average responses, making it particularly difficult to localize the neuronal sources from unprocessed averaged sensor data.
-The involvement of higher-level cognitive functions, memory demands, and the small number of trials (90 in most cases) collected under each task condition further decreased the signal-to-noise ratios in the averaged sensor data.
-These tasks therefore offered a set of challenging data sets in which the advantages of ICA methods could be revealed.
+The involvement of higher level cognitive functions, memory demands, and the small number of trials (90 in most cases) collected under each task condition, further decreased the signal-to-noise ratios in the averaged sensor data.
+These tasks therefore offered a set of challenging datasets in which the advantages of ICA methods could be revealed.

-2.2 Selection of ICA Methods.
-In selecting ICA algorithms, one important consideration is the robustness of the algorithm to sensor noise.
+2.2 Selection of ICA Methods

+In selection of ICA algorithms, one important consideration is the robustness of the algorithm to sensor noise.
 Instantaneous and summary algorithms are two extremes of ICA algorithms that differ in whether each point in time is considered in isolation.
-Instantaneous algorithms, such as Bell-Sejnowski Infomax (1995) and fICA (Hyvärinen & Oja, 1997), make repeated passes through the data set and update the unmixing matrix in response to the data at each time point.
+Instantaneous algorithms, such as Bell-Sejnowski Infomax (1995) and fICA (Hyvärinen and Oja, 1997), make repeated passes through the dataset and update the unmixing matrix in response to the data at each time point.
 They are derived under the assumption that the signals are white, and their results should therefore be invariant to shuffling of the data.
-As a consequence, they cannot take advantage of the temporal structure of each source as a cue for correct separation.
-In contrast, summary algorithms first make a pass through the data while summary statistics are accumulated by averaging; they then operate solely on the summary statistics to find the separation matrix.
-Some summary algorithms collect statistics that allow them to make use of the temporal structure of the sources as a cue for separation.
-More importantly, summary algorithms in general should be relatively insensitive to sensor noise, because their summary statistics are averages over time.
+As a consequence of this, they cannot take advantage of the temporal structure of each source as a cue for correct separation.
+In contrast, summary algorithms first make a pass through the data while summary statistics are accumulated by averaging; they then operate solely upon the summary statistics to find the separation matrix.
+Some summary algorithms collect statistic that allow them to make use of the temporal structure of the sources as a cue for separation.
+More importantly, summary algorithms should in general be relatively insensitive to sensor noise, because their summary statistics are averages over time.
 The relatively poor signal-to-noise ratios in MEG data suggested the choice of a summary algorithm rather than an instantaneous algorithm.